 What can I expect at my first visit?

-At your first appointment your clinician will answer any additional questions you might have and will explain the therapeutic process.
-They will verify your information and will use the time to better understand you and what you are seeking from therapy.
-Both you and the therapist will have the opportunity to determine if the relationship is a good fit and will determine next steps for moving forward.
+This will vary, but generally, at your first appointment your practitioner will answer any additional questions you might have and will explain the process.
+They will verify your information and will use the time to better understand you and what you are seeking from your service.

 Why don't you accept insurance?

 We understand that it might be frustrating to find out that we don’t accept insurance, and we want to take a moment to explain why that is the case.
-Many therapists, like ours, choose not to accept insurance in order to focus more directly on providing the best care possible without the constraints that insurance companies often impose.
-When insurance is involved, therapists have to follow strict guidelines and codes, which can limit the time spent in therapy, the types of treatment available, and how frequently sessions can occur.
+Many therapists and practitioners, like ours, choose not to accept insurance in order to focus more directly on providing the best care possible without the constraints that insurance companies often impose.
+When insurance is involved, therapists and practitioners have to follow strict guidelines and codes, which can limit the time spent in your treatment, the types of treatment available, and how frequently sessions can occur.
 By not accepting insurance, our practice can offer more flexibility in treatment, create a more personalized approach to your care, and avoid the stress of dealing with insurance claims and denials.

 Additionally, insurance companies often dictate what is considered "medically necessary," and this can sometimes interfere with the therapeutic process or the freedom to explore deeper issues that may not fit neatly into a particular diagnosis.
 By not relying on insurance, we can focus solely on your goals and needs, without those external pressures.
 We do understand that paying out-of-pocket may be an added concern, and we are happy to provide you with detailed receipts for potential reimbursement from your insurance or to help you explore other financial options if needed.
 Our primary goal is to support you in the best way possible, and this approach allows for a more open, flexible, and effective therapeutic relationship.